SNCF Class B 82500

 The B 82500 (often referred to as BGC or BiBi) is a class of dual-mode, multi-system, diesel and overhead electrification (1.5 kV DC, 25 kV AC) powered multiple unit built by Bombardier for SNCF.
 It is one variant of the Autorail à Grande Capacité.
 These trains were built at Bombardier's rail manufacturing plant in Crespin.
+Currently, it operates on TER lines and Transilien Line P.

 The class was officially launched at Troyes station on 9 October 2007 for service on the TER Champagne-Ardenne network.